cahlen/vidforge/README.md

 ## Post-Processing

 The placeholders in `vidforge/pipeline/post.py` copy inputs by default.
 Integrate real RIFE/ESRGAN pipelines where marked once you have compatible builds (ONNX Runtime, TensorRT, ect.).

+Audio muxing gracefully skips missing or empty tracks and falls back to video-only output if ffmpeg cannot combine the streams.

 ## License